swyxio/brain/README.md

 I have to put the requisite disclaimer that you shouldn't do this for anything in production.
 If you just want to tinker, any version after [16.4.0-alpha.0911da3](https://github.com/reactjs/react-redux/issues/890#issuecomment-371846088) is good.

+Here is a short guide to [Try React Suspense in 5 Minutes](https://dev.to/swyx/how-to-try-react-suspense-in-5-minutes-474c).

 # Note

 This repo has no affiliation to the React team.
 For official communication from them, please visit [the React blog](https://reactjs.org/blog) and follow their Twitter updates [here](https://twitter.com/reactjs). **Our intent is NOT to be a substitute for official communication**, rather it is for early adopters sharing links to understand and try out things from the community.